Voices of women and of persons with disabilities are not heard in politics

 In August 2020, Demo Finland started a new two-year project, which is implemented by the Zambia National Women’s Lobby and Disability Rights Watch.
 The main objective of the project is to strengthen the inclusive multi-party system and in particular the equal opportunities for persons with disabilities (PwD) in politics.
 The project activities focus on building the capacities of political parties on disability inclusive measures and support political parties in developing strategies, guidelines and/or action plans which better reflect the inclusion of PwDs.
 One of the training programs within the project enhances the political participation of persons with disabilities in the coming elections 2021.
 Besides the training and advocacy activities, the creation of a ‘PwDs in politics network’ is supported.
 The network will offer an opportunity for PwDs to share experiences, build a stronger movement and raise jointly identified issues of common interest in politics, across party lines.
 The project also supports inter-party cooperation and peer learning in relation to disability inclusion.

 - Nine parties are preparing gender action plans for their own party.
 The programme monitors their implementation.

 - The capacities of female politicians (both local councillors and candidates) have been built.
-On the local level hundreds of female politicians and on the national level all female councillors have taken part in the trainings throughout the years.
+At the local level hundreds of female politicians and at the national level all female councillors have taken part in the trainings throughout the years.
 Prior to the elections also heads of campaigns were trained.

 - The dialogue forums have succeeded in functioning in a co-operative manner despite the tensions between the ruling and opposition parties.

-- The Platforms have created a safe space for female politicians to share ideas on how to support women’s participation in politics and advocate for gender issues.
+- The platforms have created a safe space for female politicians to share ideas on how to support women’s participation in politics and advocate for gender equality.
 Despite the political tension in the country, during its first year of operation the national level platform issued three joint statements on issues affecting women.